jayway/cljwordgraph/INTRODUCTION.md

 The pom file can be used for importing the project into Eclipse, NetBeans, or IntelliJ.
 Beware that once using the pom, you're leaving the Leiningen world.
 Changes in `project.clj` will not be picked up when using these tools.

-The pom is not needed if using Clooj, or Leiningen with any plain text editor.
+The pom is not needed if using Leiningen with a text editor.